 Faculty & Staff Profiles

-I am currently an Assistant Professor and Graduate Program Director in Exercise Science.
+I am currently an Associate Professor and Interim Chair for the Applied Health Science Department.
 The courses I teach focus on understanding the principles related to increased human performance.
 Such courses include Kinesiology and Biomechanics, Movement Anatomy, Motor Control and Strength and Conditioning.
 I am also a Certified Strength and Conditioning Specialist with Distinction by the National Strength and Conditioning Association and an EXOS Sports Performance Specialist.
 My current research interests include monitoring external training loads and neuromuscular performance for collegiate athletes, functional testing for return to sport and monitoring pre- and post-season testing variables in Loyola student athletes.